christiangoran/dome-restaurant-repo/README.md

 - Problems with making reservations: There seem to be a problem with updating reservations.
 Even though I only have one reservation during a specific date and plenty of tables available, I can't seem to update the reservation to another time during the same date.
 I get "Sorry we do not have a table with that capacity available".

+- After making my 403, 404 and 500 pages, I can't seem to be able to access them.
+It only say "A server error occurred.
+Please contact the administrator."

 ## Table of contents
   * [Overview](#overview)